Peter Imbert, Baron Imbert

 Peter Michael Imbert, Baron Imbert, (27 April 1933 – 13 November 2017) was Commissioner of the Metropolitan Police Service from 1987 to 1993, and prior to that appointment Chief Constable of Thames Valley Police from 1979 to 1985.
+Earlier in his career Imbert was involved in interrogating the Guildford Four (who were later acquitted, due to a sequence of false confessions and police deceits under Imbert's authority).

 He was the Lord Lieutenant of Greater London from 1998 until 2008.
 He was made a life peer as Baron Imbert, of New Romney in the County of Kent in 1999, sitting as a crossbencher.

 Early life

 Born in Kent, Imbert was educated at the Harvey Grammar School in Folkestone, spent his National Service in the Royal Air Force Police and worked for a short time with Kent County Council, before joining the Metropolitan Police in 1953 at Bow Street Police Station.

 In 1956, he married Iris Dove, with whom he had three children.

 Metropolitan Police

 In 1956, Imbert joined Special Branch, learning shorthand and Russian during his 17 years with the unit.
 In 1973, he was made deputy head of the Anti-Terrorist Branch, where he became an expert on European terrorist groups such as Baader-Meinhof, and gave lectures on hostage negotiation and counter-terrorism tactics.